Class Times

 Grades will be based on two midterm exams (worth 25% each), a final exam (40%), and homework assignments (10%).
 In addition to being announced in class, homework assignments will be posted below.

-Homework will be submitted by emailing it to me.
-It may be easiest to write it out and then photograph it with your phone.
+Homework will be submitted in person or by emailing it to me.
+If you email it, it may be easiest to write it out and then photograph it with your phone.
 If so, please combine the pages into a single pdf.
+I will not be happy if I see 10 separate files for one assignment.

 Homework is graded as follows: ✓+ (3 pts) means that it is mostly correct, no major errors. ✓ (2 points) indicates you've missed at least one problem. ✓- (1 point) means that at least two problems or equivalent are mostly incorrect.
 On difficult assignments three misses may be required for a ✓-.
 A zero is also possible, and usually means it wasn't turned in.